lambrechtslab/CREDENToR/README.md

 # REDENToR
 **A pipeline to quantify retrotransposon-associated transcriptions (RAT).**

 This pipeline was coded in Julia language.
-Users need to map the RNA-seq data first (hg38 or mm10, using STAR is recommended).In REDENToR, transcriptomes were subsequently assembled using StringTie, under guidance of the transcript annotation (Ensembl is recommended).
+Users need to map the RNA-seq data first (hg38 or mm10, using STAR is recommended).
+In REDENToR, transcriptomes were subsequently assembled using StringTie, under guidance of the transcript annotation (Ensembl is recommended).
 All de novo assembled transcription annotations from the given samples were merged using “StringTie --merge”.
 HTSeq-counts were used to count the read numbers of known and novel genes.
 Non-coding transcripts (transcripts not overlapping annotated coding genes) in the merged transcription annotations were assigned as RATs when any of its exons overlapped with a retrotransposon repeat annotation (LTR, LINE, or SINE, based on RepeatMasker annotation from UCSC).
 If a transcript overlapped with >1 annotated repeat, the retrotransposon with the highest overlap was assigned to this RAT.

 ## Dependencies
 ### Software